abbas222222/Patroni-Cluster/README.md

 ```
 ## IMPORTANT NOTE

-🔴 **Note:** All the above steps should be done on Machines A,B and C.
+🔴 All the above steps should be done on Machines A,B and C.